Architecture Overview

 A new compute paradigm: The IVC machine

 Rather than simply executing code, the Execution Layer is a machine for proving computation.
-It’s defined by three core properties:
+It’s defined by three core properties:- Incremental verifiability: Every step in a computation produces a succinct proof that can be verified independently and aggregated recursively.

 - Global parallelism: Computation is distributed across a dynamic, decentralized mesh of nodes — orchestrated through a DAG-style topology.